 CDC information about high risk categories can be found here.

-P. Failing to Follow Safety Requirements?
+O. Failing to Follow Safety Requirements?
 It is true that an employee can have just cause to resign if their employer failed to provide proper safety measures required by law.
 You can find Ohio's COVID-19 related requirements for employers who are reopening here. #3 of Executive Order 2020-24D may also be helpful, as it allows a person to turn down a job there is, "Tangible evidence of a health and safety violation by the employer that does not allow the employee to practice social distancing, hygiene, and wearing protective equipment."
+DOL Program Letter No. 16-20 - Change also lets people resign and recieve PUA benefits if their employer is not following required safety protocols.

 If an employee has safety concerns, they should communicate those concerns to their employer, describe how the employer is not complying with safety measures required by law, take the concerns up the chain of command if a resolution is not obtained, and give the employer an adequate opportunity to resolve the issues.
 Whenever possible, these communications should be done in writing and saved to be able to show Unemployment.That writing can be emails, letters or even text messages with screenshots of the messages saved.
 It may also help to also report the concerns to the local health department.